insertokername/custom-authlib/docs/community/security.rst

 Security Vulnerability
 ======================

-If you think you have found a potential security vulnerability in Authlib, please email <me@lepture.com> directly.
+If you think you have found a potential security vulnerability in insertokname-authlib, please email <me@lepture.com> directly.

 .. warning:: Do not file a public issue.